QuaNode/beamjs/docs/installation/starter.md

 ---

-**🎯 Result:** Production-ready API with authentication, validation, and database operations in under 100 lines of code!
+**🎯 Result:** Production-ready API with authentication, validation, and database operations in minutes!

 ---